Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--tree` is passed, show dependencies as a tree.

     If `--all` is passed, show dependencies for all formulae.

+    If `--installed` is passed, show dependencies for all installed formulae.

   * `diy [--set-name] [--set-version]`:
     Automatically determine the installation prefix for non-Homebrew software.